Multitenancy

 Sending e-mails

-In order to reduce the chance your application sends emails which are erronously identified as spam, you might want to edit the fields "Sender email name" and "Sender email address" in the administration panel of the new tenant.
+In order to reduce the chance your application sends emails which are erroneously identified as spam, you might want to edit the fields "Sender email name" and "Sender email address" in the administration panel of the new tenant.
 The default values for these fields are the name and subdomain introduced when creating the tenant.

 If you'd like to use a different mail configuration for the new tenant, like one for a hypothetical jupiter subdomain, edit the config/secrets.yml file this way: